Best guitar amps 2025: Tube-driven triumphs and peerless pedal platforms for home, studio, and stage

 Powered by the highly revered BIAS tone engine, this amp is capable of recreating some of the most popular tube amps and effects of all time, and when used in conjunction with the Spark app, this plucky little amp becomes the ultimate practice tool.

-The revolutionary Auto Chord feature is hands down one of the most remarkable elements of this amp - giving you the ability to figure out the chords in any song from Spotify, Apple Music, or Youtube.
-While, the Smart Jam feature carefully analyses the notes you're playing and creates a backing track in a style of your choice - no, seriously, your amp will jam along with you!
+The revolutionary Auto Chord feature is hands down one of the most remarkable elements of this amp - giving you the ability to figure out the chords in any song from Spotify, Apple Music, or YouTube.
+The Smart Jam feature carefully analyses the notes you're playing and creates a backing track in a style of your choice - no, seriously, your amp will jam along with you!
 Now, if all of this wasn't enough, the app also gives you access to over 10,000 tone presets.

 Best budget for gigging

-2. Boss Katana 100 MKII
+2. Boss Katana 100 Gen 3

 Our expert review: